johnvenkiah/CI_PP5_John_Venkiah/README.md

 - [AWS S3 Bucket](https://aws.amazon.com/s3/) - Used to host media (images) and static(CSS and JavaScript) files for the site.

+- [Stripe](https://stripe.com/) - Used to process the users payments and handle webhooks.

 - [Gitpod](https://gitpod.com/) - All code was written and tested with the Gitpod web-based IDE.

 - [Balsamiq Wireframes](https://balsamiq.com/wireframes/) was used to create wireframe images of the website which you can view [here](#).